 In Middle English, the distinction between bronze (copper-tin alloy) and brass (copper-zinc alloy) was not clear, and both were called bras (see brass (n.)).
 Used historically for bells, cannons, statuary, and fine mechanical works.
 Also from French are Dutch brons, German Bronze, etc., and ultimately from the Medieval Latin word are Spanish bronce, Russian bronza, Polish bronc, Albanian brunze, etc.

-A bronze medal was given to a third-place finisher at least since 1852.
+A bronze medal has been given to a third-place finisher at least since 1852.
 The archaeological Bronze Age (1850) falls between the Stone and Iron ages, and is a reference to the principal material for making weapons and ornaments.